Hellzapoppin (musical): Revivals

 A production of Hellzapoppin toured Australia in 1949-50 playing in Melbourne, Adelaide, Perth, and Sydney.
-The Australian shows were produced by J. C. Williamson, and featured a predominantly American cast including Don de Leo and George Mayo (as 'Olsen and Johnson'), Gloria Gilbert, Tom Toby, Marlene Lilyponds, Dorothy Jean, Snowball Whittier, Charlie Pope, trombonist Reg Thorpe, and David Hogarth.
+The Australian shows were produced by J. C. Williamson’s, and featured a predominantly American cast including Don de Leo and George Mayo (as 'Olsen and Johnson'), Gloria Gilbert, Tom Toby, Marlene Lilyponds, Dorothy Jean, Snowball Whittier, Charlie Pope, trombonist Reg Thorpe, and David Hogarth.
 Various 'locals' joined the cast in some cities: Bob Dyer in Perth, and Roy Rene in Sydney.
 A production also played in Sydney in 1954, including female impersonator Maurice Millard.

 In 1954, Hellzapoppin of 1954 played The Palladium in Sydney, Australia.
 In addition to Olsen & Johnson, this international production featured Marty May (Chic's son-in-law), singer Joan Elms, Hawaiian dancer Dell-Fin Thursday, juggler Lloyd Nairn, and banjoist and comedian Ken Card.
 Reviews were mixed, with The Sydney Morning Herald stating, "Noise was the predominant theme of Olsen and Johnson's "Hellzapoppin' of 1954," which opened at the Palladium on Saturday night.
 Desperate efforts were made, by means of fantastic tricks and freakish capers, to whip up some sort of comic frenzy.
 For all that, the show lacked enough touches of verve, sparkle, and spontaneity to put it into the top vaudeville class."

 Theatrical producer Alexander H. Cohen had long remembered Hellzapoppin: "I was an 18-year-old stagestruck college student when Hellzapoppin opened, and I studied it like a textbook.
 I saw it 19 times during its run on Broadway."
 It was Cohen's fond hope to produce Hellzapoppin himself, and he purchased the rights "from the estate of Olsen and Johnson" in 1966.
 Within the year Cohen mounted a revival at Expo 67, the World's Fair at Montreal, featuring comedians Soupy Sales and Will B. Able (Willard Achorn), but it ran only a few performances.
 Cohen's plans for a Broadway opening were tabled in favor of a network-television special.
 A one-hour Hellzapoppin starring Jack Cassidy, Ronnie Schell, and Lynn Redgrave was aired by ABC-TV in 1972.